-Originally designed for wheelchairs, they also fit on some hospital armchairs.
-They can also be used as a small lap tray, for books, materials etc. Some CVA people may rest their hands on top of the cushion.
+Originally designed for wheelchairs, it also fits on some hospital armchairs, and can also be used as a lap tray.
+Some CVA people may rest their hands on top of the cushion.
 This may help prevent oedema, as an alternative to a gutter armrest.

 If the straight version is a little too close to a person’s body, the cover can be removed and the edge of the foam can be cut to size with an electric carving knife.